The Beauty Of Incomplete Things

 Wojtek Lipinski (David) is a professional young artist who has recently entered the industry as a freelance actor.
 Wojtek started his career by doing school plays and also worked for an Artreach programme that did Shakespearean plays in order to raise funds for feeding the hungry.
 This made him decide to pursue a career in acting even though he never did drama as a subject or any specific training in this field.
 He decided to study drama at the University of Stellenbosch and obtained a high degree of training in voice, acting, and physical training.
 He starred in many theatre productions at the University’s H.B Thom Theatre through directors like Mareli Pretorius’s Charlotte’s Web, Antoinette Kellerman’s Baby and the Bath Water, Peter Krummick’s Brothers and Marthinus Basson’s reinterpretation of Romeo and Juliet.
 He graduated from the University of Stellenbosch with a BDrama Degree in 2012 with exceptional results, experience, and skills.
 Now as a freelance actor in the industry, he has recently done four international commercials, played an extra in the TV series Black Sails, and was part of the production the Unexpected Man.

 On playing David: The Beauty of Incomplete Things is a play that shows a fractured relationship between three men.
 The vulnerability of how they can’t cope with their own insecurities in their relationships at the present moment due to certain circumstances that come from their past situations.
 This creates a beauty of taking for granted the small incomplete things in life which binds and enhances relationships in people’s lives.
 The character of David is a person who just loves himself too much which destroys the type of relationship he wants in his life.
-The play shows that he can’t grasp his own insecurities about what he wants, which is a real relationship with Tommy.
-He can’t get that because he has too much fear of letting go of his past where his father was not there being a real father to his son and even when he was he didn’t show any kind of affection toward David.
-He had to find out certain things about who he was by himself and his own sexuality.
-This has created a void in his life where he doesn’t want to be alone; that fear he is terrified of because he wants to feel loved and loved.
-It creates a type of sadness in him which turns to madness.
-The fantasy of being in love and being loved by Tommy is greater than his own reality.
-He in some way turns to his wine which is a metaphor for his escape from his real problems which he even justifies by having a Birthday party with just Tommy which suggests his flamboyant nature of having sex and doing whatever he wants to satisfy his own selfish desires.
 He is a character who the audience will love and hate all at the same time because he is a person who loves being “too much of a good thing [which] is good” (Liberace in Behind the Candelabra).

 Andre Lombard (Steve) He graduated with a BA(Drama) Hons from the University of Pretoria during which time he was awarded the Don Lamprecht Award for best student actor.
 After finishing his studies he was offered a full-time contract at the then PACOFS where acted in a wide variety of plays, children’s programs and musicals.
 He received a Vita Award for Best Production: Môre is ‘n Lang Dag and a Dalro award for his role in Somewhere on the Border.
 After he completed his military service in the SAAF he returned to freelance acting, appearing in various stage and TV productions and films.
 He also did dubbing and dubbing translations for the SABC.
 His voice work during this time included that of Wielie Walie’s “Sarel Seemonster”.
 Life’s footpath then led him into the financial industry, where he earned the title of Executive Healthcare Consultant, before moving to Hermanus where he got involved in various development theatre projects; directing, amongst others, Whale Music for the Whale Festival.
 When he moved to Cape Town, he was asked to teach as a substitute for two weeks at Constantia Waldorf School.
 He started out with two weeks and stayed for seven years teaching Dramatic Arts and English.
 He appeared in the short film Windstil and Urban Death at the Intimate Theatre and the upcoming Tannie dora goes Bos.

-On playing Steve: Steve arrives uninvited at the cottage where David and Tommy spend the weekend in celebration of David’s birthday.
-He manipulates the situation to suit his own selfish needs.
-Lawrence is essentially a very lonely soul and is afraid of rejection.
-Because of his age, Lawrence has first-hand knowledge and experience of the gay culture as it evolved over the past few decades.
-This makes him cynical at times as he has a “been there; done that” attitude towards life.
-Lawrence is a complicated and multi-layered character which is any actor’s dream role.
-Preparing for the role is challenging.
+On playing Steve: Preparing for the role is challenging.
 I have to dig deep into my own being to find feelings and emotions analogous to Lawrence’s character.
 But this is the adventure I embarked upon when I accepted the role and I find the process of discovering Lawrence, for the human being he is and getting under his skin, challenging and exciting at the same time.

 Ending the season at the Joburg Theatre: Wojtek Lipinski, Rowan Studti, and Andre Lombard with Daniel Dercksen